-Two buffers are provided with the enzyme: 5X Phusion Green HF Buffer and 5X Phusion Green GC Buffer.
-The error rate of Phusion Hot Start II DNA Polymerase in HF Buffer (4.4×10^{-7}) is lower than that in GC Buffer (9.5×10^{-7}) .
-Therefore, HF Buffer should be used as the default buffer for high-fidelity amplification.
-However, GC Buffer can improve the performance of Phusion Hot Start II DNA Polymerase on some difficult or long templates, such as GC-rich templates or those with complex secondary structures.
-For applications such as microarray or DHPLC, where the DNA templates need to be free of detergents, non-colored detergent-free reaction buffers are available for Phusion DNA Polymerases (#F-520L, #F-521L).
+Two buffers are provided with the enzyme: 5X Phusion HF Buffer (F-518) and 5X Phusion GC Buffer (F-519).
+HF Buffer should be used as the default buffer for high-fidelity amplification.
+However, GC Buffer can improve the performance of Phusion U DNA Polymerase on some difficult or long templates, such as GC-rich templates or those with complex secondary structures.

 4.3.
-Mg2+ and dNTPs
+Mg2+ and dNTP

-The concentration of Mg2+ is critical since Phusion Hot Start II DNA Polymerase is a magnesium-dependent enzyme.
+The concentration of Mg2+ is critical since Phusion U Hot Start DNA Polymerase is a magnesium-dependent enzyme.
 Excessive Mg2+ stabilizes the DNA double strand and prevents complete denaturation of DNA.
 Excess Mg2+ can also stabilize spurious annealing of primers to incorrect template sites and decrease specificity.
 Conversely, inadequate Mg2+ may lead to lower product yield.
 The optimal Mg2+ concentration also depends on the dNTP concentration, the specific template DNA and the sample buffer composition.
-In general, the optimal Mg2+ concentration is 0.5 to 1 mM over the total dNTP concentration for standard PCR.
-If the primers and/or template contain chelators such as EDTA or EGTA, the apparent Mg2+ optimum may be shifted to higher concentrations.
-If further optimization is needed, increase Ma2+ concentration in 0.2 mM steps.
+In general, the optimal Mg2+ concentration is 1.5 mM for standard PCR.
+This Mg2+ concentration is present in 1x dilution of the Phusion HF and Phusion GC buffers.

-High quality dNTPs should be used for optimal performance with Phusion Hot Start II DNA Polymerase.
-The polymerase cannot read dUTP-derivatives or dITP in the template strand so the use of these analogues or primers containing them is not recommended.
-Due to the high processivity of Phusion Hot Start II DNA Polymerase there is no advantage of increasing dNTP concentrations.
-For optimal results always use 200 μM of each dNTP.
+High quality dNTPs should be used for optimal performance with Phusion U Hot Start DNA Polymerase.
+Due to the high processivity of Phusion U Hot Start DNA Polymerase there is no advantage of increasing dNTP concentrations.
+For optimal results always use 200 $\mu\text{M}$ of each dNTP. dUTP or dITP can be added up to 200 $\mu\text{M}$ .